Unclothing Modesty - A World of Sexual Immorality

 Scripture references are NKJV unless otherwise noted.

-Let's first consider the status of Christians among an immoral society.
+Let's first consider the status of Christians in an immoral society.

 I am waving my hand high...
 I will be one of the first to admit it took me over forty years of my life and several years as a Christian to realize the many years of my ignorance of the moral issues that should confound every Christian.
 I hope you will not follow in my footsteps and make the same mistakes I have made in taking longer to better understand these issues and how God wants Christians to deal with them.
 We should all have a desire to follow in the steps of Jesus, who left us an example to follow (1 Peter 2:21).